Active health care with SHAOLIN-qi-Gong

-Shaolin – Qi Gong has its origins in the Shaolin Monastery in China at the foot of the sacred Song Shan Mountains.
-This monastery, built in 495 AD by the Chinese Emperor Xiaowen for the Indian monk Batuo, is considered the place of origin for Chan (=Zen) Buddhism and the cradle of martial arts.
+Shaolin – Qi Gong has its origins in the Shaolin monastery in China at the foot of the sacred Song Shan mountain range.
+Built in 495 AD by the Chinese Emperor Xiaowen for the Indian monk Batuo, this monastery is considered the origin of Chan (=Zen) Buddhism and the cradle of martial arts.

 The traditional path of the Shaolin culture is based on the spiritual and philosophical legacy of Chan Buddhism and builds on the three pillars of Gong (Kung) Fu, Rouquan and Qigong on.
 All three forms of movement are aimed at the functional optimization of body and mind, with the purpose of personal spiritual development as a human being.
 Shaolin culture believes that a healthy, clear mind requires a healthy, strong body in which life force energy (Qi) can flow freely.